 So it is advisable to have all these in place before the application process opens

 This is where you explain why you want to become a teacher and demonstrate your strengths, skills and suitability for teaching.
 Training providers all want to know similar information from you so take your time, be prepared to get feedback before you send it off, and write a few drafts.

 The UTT personal statement has up to 4,000 characters or 47 lines of text with an introduction, main body and conclusion.

 It's important to:

-All applications made through UCAS Teacher Training are put through a Similarity Detection Service.
-Instead use the guidelines and the example and produce your own, personal version.
+All applications made through UTT are put through a Similarity Detection Service, so make sure you produce your own version.
 Selectors want to get an insight into who you are and why you are suited to teaching.